-Frazier started his television career shortly after retiring in 1980, serving as an NBA analyst for TBS in 1981 where he broadcasted Hawks games in his hometown of Atlanta.
-Since joining MSG, Frazier has earned a number of New York Emmy Award nominations for his work covering the New York Knicks.
+The former Knicks star began his broadcasting career at MSG Networks in 1987, first in radio and then on television.
+He started his television career shortly after retiring in 1980, serving as an NBA analyst for TBS in 1981, where he broadcasted Hawks games in his hometown of Atlanta.

 Frazier was nicknamed “Clyde” by former Knicks backup center Nate Bowman who thought his stylish hats and smooth talk likened him to Warren Beatty’s character in the movie “Bonnie and Clyde.”
 Frazier brings an innovative approach to the broadcasting booth by using an array of rhymes and a very impressive vocabulary during telecasts.
 He carries a dictionary in his pocket and is often found reading it when traveling with the team.

-A graduate of Southern Illinois University, which he lead to a National Invitation Tournament Championship in 1967, Frazier was the Knicks’ first round draft pick that same year.
-He played in New York for 10 years, averaging 19.3 points per game, and helped the Knicks capture two World Championships (1969-70 and 1972-73).
-Along the way he was named to the NBA’s All-Star Team seven times.
-He played three seasons with the Cleveland Cavaliers from 1977-78 to 1979-80 before retiring.
+After leading Southern Illinois to a National Invitation Tournament Championship in 1967, Frazier was drafted by the Knicks in the first round of the NBA Draft that same year.
+Throughout his storied playing career, he was named to the NBA’s All-Star Team seven times.
+He played three seasons with the Cleveland Cavaliers from 1977-78 to 1979-80 before officially retiring.
 Frazier was the Knicks all-time leading scorer until Patrick Ewing broke his record for career points during the 1993-94 season.
 He is especially remembered for his inspirational performance in the seventh and deciding game of the thrilling 1970 NBA Finals against the Los Angeles Lakers when he scored an astounding 36 points and had 19 assists to lead the Knicks franchise to its first NBA championship.

-Frazier’s uniform number (10) was retired to the Madison Square Garden rafters on October 15, 1979 and “Clyde” was elected to the Basketball Hall of Fame in 1986, along with Rick Barry and the late “Pistol” Pete Maravich.
-In 1996, Frazier was named one of the fifty greatest players in NBA history, as part of the league’s golden anniversary.
-He is also a member of the Madison Square Garden Walk of Fame and the Georgia Hall of Fame.
+Frazier’s uniform number (10) was formally retired to the Madison Square Garden rafters on December 15, 1979.
+In 1996, he was named one of the 50 greatest players in NBA history, as part of the league’s Golden Anniversary.
+He was then named to the NBA’s 75 greatest players list as part of the league’s 75th anniversary celebration in 2021.
+Frazier is also a member of the Madison Square Garden Walk of Fame and the Georgia Hall of Fame.
 His college uniform number (52) has been retired by Southern Illinois University.